If there is one thing we’re very good at, it’s the ability to repackage, rebrand and relaunch concepts.

 Yet, create something for the hashtag audience, and we’re onto something new, exciting and sector leading.

-They are the extension to our vocabulary.
+They are the extension of our vocabulary.
 Setting us apart from those who are not in the know.

 Celebrity endorsements and word of mouth have undergone such a transformation.
 One suitable for the digital age.